Ubadah ibn al-Samit: Second conquest

 In 652, Cyprus rebelled against the caliphate and caused Muawiyah and 'Ubadah to mount a second campaign.
-This time Mu'awiyah and 'Ubadah split their forces: one led by Mu'awiyah and the other by Abdallah ibn Sa'd.
+This time Muawiyah and 'Ubadah split their forces: one led by Muawiyah and the other by Abd Allah ibn Sa'd.
 This punitive campaign was described in Tarikh fi Asr al-Khulafa ar-Rashidin as particularly brutal.
 Many died in the campaign and many were taken captive.

-After they pacified Cyprus once more, 'Ubadah told Mu'awiyah to share the spoils according to the Teaching of Muhammad, which must be divided in fifths.
+After they pacified Cyprus once more, 'Ubadah told Muawiyah to share the spoils according to the Teaching of Muhammad, which must be divided in fifths.
 Muawiyah agreed with 'Ubadah's counsel and gave him the task.
-Afterwards, Muawiyah consulted with one of his officers, Ismail bin Ayyasy, as to how to prevent another uprising.
-Muawiyah decided on a garrison of 12,000 soldiers.
-Muawiyah also transferred Muslim settlers from Baklabak, Syria, to Cyprus and constructed mosques.
+Afterwards, Muawiyah consulted with one of his officers, Ismail ibn al-Ayyash, as to how to prevent another uprising.
+Then Muawiyah decided to post a garrison of 12,000 soldiers.
+Muawiyah also transferred Muslim settlers from Baalbek, to Cyprus and constructed mosques on there.